4gnle/Coopefy/README.md

 Harnessing the power of tokenomics (decentralization and no constraints), we allow people to collaborate with each other by promoting better incentive alignment and safety in two ways:

 - Those who need help can share their project's demands, offering a reward for a successful job.
+Those who want to help can apply their knowledge and skills on these projects in exchange for the reward.

-- Those who want to help can apply their knowledge and skills on these projects in exchange for the reward.
+- A smart contract takes over the reward distribution, making sure the help-seeker can receive quality work for their money, and the collaborator receives the reward as long as their work meets the standards.

 ## **Safety**
 Every reward goes through a smart contract that works as an arbitrator.
-Help-seekers can deposit the rewards safely on project creation, and collaborators can expect the reward to reach their wallet on successful delivery.
+Help-seekers can deposit the rewards safely on project creation, the arbitrating contract holds the reward as the project proceeds.
+Collaborators can expect the reward to reach their wallet on successful delivery.

-No manual intermediary, just code.
+No intermediary, just code.

 ## **Incentives**
 An indie creator, DAO member, entrepreneur, or hiring executive looking for talented people to collaborate on any project/company/ideas can find exactly that kind of collaborator here.